 Large-scale earthquake sequence simulations using the boundary element method (BEM) incur extreme computational costs through multiplying a dense matrix with a slip rate vector.
-Hierarchical matrices (H-matrices) have often been used to accelerate this multiplication.
+Recently, hierarchical matrices (H-matrices) have often been used to accelerate this multiplication.
 However, the complexity of the structures of the H-matrices and the communication costs between processors limit their scalability, and they therefore cannot be used efficiently in distributed memory computer systems.
 Lattice H-matrices have recently been proposed as a tool to improve the parallel scalability of H-matrices.
 In this study, we developed a method for earthquake sequence simulations applicable to 3D nonplanar faults with lattice H-matrices.
-We present a simulation example and verify the mesh convergence of our method for a 3D nonplanar thrust fault using rectangular and triangular elements.
+We present a simulation example and verify the accuracy of our method for a 3D nonplanar thrust fault.
 We also performed performance and scalability analyses of our code.
-Our simulations, using over 105 degrees of freedom, demonstrated a parallel acceleration beyond 10^4 MPI processors and a >10-fold acceleration over the best performance when the normal H-matrices are used.
-Using this code, we can perform unprecedented largescale earthquake sequence simulations on geometrically complex faults with supercomputers.
-The software HBI is made an open-source and freely available.
+Our simulations, using over $10^5$ degrees of freedom, demonstrated a parallel acceleration beyond $10^4$ MPI processors and a >10-fold acceleration over the best performance when the normal H-matrices are used.
+Using this code, we can perform unprecedented large-scale earthquake sequence simulations on geometrically complex faults with supercomputers.